Why Do I Cry When I Poop?

 This may also be a result of what’s exactly called a primary exertional headache.
 It can happen when you actually strain your abdominal muscles.
 This puts some extra strain on the upper body muscles in your head and neck, too.

-Why do my Eyes Water and cry when I Poop
+Why do my Eyes Water and Cry When I Poop

 Yes, people say, pooping can make your eyes water.
-And to be clear, these people say it actually happens in the absence of straining.
-It’s really not pain, they say.
+And to be clear, these people say it happens in the absence of straining.
+It’s not pain, they say.
 It’s not that hemorrhoids are making things supremely uncomfortable.
 Sometimes it’s after a big or “monster poop.”
 As one social media commenter said: “People just really don’t understand actual emotional pooping.”

 Indeed, that’s what might be going on here.